 |This House on Sale||The Justice of the Peace||Casas Y Hipotecas||Mi Choloma||Mi Intibuca|

 |This Home on Sale||Mi Islas de la Bahia||El Notario Publico||Mi Choluteca||The Magician|

 A chronology of Honduras key events:

 1502 - Christopher Columbus lands in Honduras.

-1525 - Spain begins conquest of Honduras, which is accomplished only in 1539 after bitter struggles with the native population and rivals representing Spanish power centres in Mexico, Panama and Hispaniola.
+1525 - Spain begins the conquest of Honduras, which is accomplished only in 1539 after bitter struggles with the native population and rivals representing Spanish power centers in Mexico, Panama, and Hispaniola.

 17th century - Northern coast falls to British buccaneers; British protectorate established over the coast until 1860 while the Spanish concentrate on the inland area.